fmhy/edit/docs/.vitepress/notes/yet-another-call-blocker-note.md

 #### Yet Another Call Blocker Note

-The app itself isn't maintained, but the repo contains the "main" phone number database.
-It is updated once in a couple of months.
-The app receives daily (incremental) updates directly from third-party services.
+The app itself isn't updated, but the blocklists are.
+It has a main local blocklist by default, and if you have "Auto-update database" enabled the app receives daily blocklist updates directly from third-party services.
+More info in their [GitLab repository](https://gitlab.com/xynngh/YetAnotherCallBlocker#yet-another-call-blocker).